Used and loved by millions

 FAQs

-How can I use "feedback loop" in a sentence?
+How to use "feedback loop" in a sentence?

-You can use "feedback loop" to describe a system where the results influence the inputs, like, "The company established a "customer feedback loop" to improve its products".
+You can use "feedback loop" to describe a process where the output is used as input, like: "The company established a "feedback loop" to improve its products based on customer reviews."

-What's the difference between a positive and a negative "feedback loop"?
+What's the difference between "feedback loop" and "chain reaction"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision